tinymce/tinymce-docs/release-notes/new-features.md

 ### Context Menu

 The ContextMenu can provide a simple list of clickable commands, or offer an in-menu form.
 This makes the most straightforward attribute modifications possible.
-TinyMCE 5.0 offers the ContextMenu Plugin that is designed for web applications in need of menus on a possibly large amount of objects.
-Now, a single menu is defined that can be used by multiple objects and a ContextMenu doesn't need to bind itself to the triggering objects.
-This allows injecting and removing triggers without having to re-initialize or update ContextMenu.
+TinyMCE 5.0 offers the [ContextMenu]({{site.baseurl}}/ui-elements/contextmenu/) plugin, that is designed for web applications in need of menus on a possibly large amount of objects.
+Now, a single menu is defined that can be used by multiple objects.
+A context menu doesn't need to bind itself to the triggering objects.
+This allows injecting and removing triggers without having to re-initialize or update the context menu.

 ### Context Toolbars

 The Context Toolbar configures its buttons based on the type of object selected in the Tree Outline.
-The Context Toolbar makes a limited number of relevant choices more visible and readily accessible.
+The context toolbar makes a limited number of relevant choices more visible and readily accessible.

 <!-- ### Custom Menu Items